DavidCain/LazyCollate/README.md

 # Installation and setup
-No extra Python packages are necessary: LazyCollate uses the Python standard library.
+No extra Python packages are necessary: LazyCollate uses the Python standard library (Python 2.7).

 However, ensure that either [`wkhtmltopdf`][wkhtmltopdf] or [`phantomjs`][phantomjs] are installed to drive PDF generation.
 Both are available on GitHub and in most package managers.
+LazyCollate was tested on wkhtmltopdf 0.9.9 and PhantomJS 1.9.0 (statically compiled on 2012-02-12 from commit [04368c6af][phantom-commit]).

-## Setup
+## Configuration
 1. Mount the CS 151 network share to `/mnt/CS151` (or elsewhere, but change `CS151_MOUNT_POINT` in `collate.py` if you do so).